Call: (866) 317-5107

 Does Your Business Need a Website, Or A Web App?

-Many business owners starting out right now, know they need a website.
-A consistent online presence that can market and attract new leads while you handle back of house shenanigans.
+Many business owners starting right now know they need a website.
+A consistent online presence that can market and attract new leads while you handle back-of-house shenanigans.
 In a world filled with apps, a question often asked is: What is the difference between a website and a web-enabled application?
 If you ask me this question more than once, there's a high chance you'll get several different answers.
 Even other professionals struggle when trying to explain the difference.
 On their face, they sound descriptively the same.
 Each option shares being accessed through a web browser.
 Both have you clicking links to navigate to different sections, and both can have login pages.

 1. Websites disseminate information